ryanuber/pakrat/README.md

 How to use it
 -------------

-Pakrat is mainly a command-line driven tool.
-The simplest possible example would involve mirroring a YUM repository in a very basic way:
+The simplest possible example would involve mirroring a YUM repository in a very basic way, using the CLI:

 ```
-$ pakrat --name centos --url http://mirror.centos.org/centos/6/os/x86_64
+$ pakrat --name centos --baseurl http://mirror.centos.org/centos/6/os/x86_64
 $ tree -d centos
 centos/
 ├── Packages